 Institutional policy for what constitutes a credit hour must comply with the federal credit hour definition:

-The federal credit hour definition alone is not sufficient to provide guidance for the full range of UW-Madison’s curricular offerings.
-Thus, this document outlines a broad policy statement and supporting guidance for how the policy applies to a range of modes of instruction and course delivery formats.
+The federal credit-hour definition alone is not sufficient to provide guidance for the full range of UW–Madison’s curricular offerings.
+Thus, this policy includes a broad policy statement and supporting guidance for how the policy applies to a range of modes of instruction and course delivery formats.

-The UW-Madison credit hour policy and the companion guidance are flexible enough to accommodate the full range of instructional formats we offer as a major research university.
+The UW–Madison credit-hour policy and the companion guidance are flexible enough to accommodate the full range of instructional formats we offer as a major research university.
 Formats include traditional face-to-face instruction, blended and flipped formats, and online/distance-delivered instruction.
-Formats range from traditional didactic formats with traditional lecture formats, seminar and discussions, labs, independent/directed study, practica, internships, clerkships, credit for student in supervised research, and other experiential instruction formats.
+Formats range from traditional didactic formats with traditional lecture formats, seminars and discussions, labs, independent/directed study, practica, internships, clerkships, credit for students in supervised research, and other experiential instruction formats.

 The policy and guidance recognize that all for-credit instructional offerings at UW–Madison will have an instructor of record who meets the minimum qualification standards, who takes responsibility for the learning experience, and who has regular and substantive interaction with students, as appropriate for the course format and mode of delivery.

-Generally, UW-Madison will follow the federal credit hour definition: one hour (i.e. 50 minutes) of classroom or direct faculty/qualified instructor instruction and a minimum of two hours of out of class student work each week for approximately fifteen weeks, or the equivalent engagement over a different time-period.
+Generally, UW–Madison will follow the federal credit-hour definition: one hour (i.e., 50 minutes) of classroom or direct faculty/qualified instructor instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks, or the equivalent engagement over a different time period.

 Alternatively, a credit hour will be defined as the learning that takes place in at least 45 hours of learning activities, which include time in lectures or class meetings, in-person or online, laboratories, examinations, presentations, tutorials, preparation, reading, studying, hands-on experiences, and other learning activities; or a demonstration by the student of learning equivalent to that established as the expected product of such a period of study.